hvan307/PotterPedia/README.md

 The three components have similar functionalities and make get requests to the corresponding API endpoints to retrieve the information about characters, houses and spells.

-The NavBar and the Search components were no doubt the most challenging elements due to the complexity of having a functional search bar being called and changing state from multiple endpoints.
-Although it would have been easier to have a separate endpoint with a simple standalone search bar, we felt having search function in the NavBar would ease user experience and provide site continuity.

-Initially, we attempted to carry out the search function within the NavBar component.
-However, due to the asychronous nature of multiple setState and the complexity of the component as it constisted of a form, burger and both post and get requests, it wasn't performing well.
-As a result, axios was fetching data using an outdated state that was set by the previous user query.

-To address this issue, we decided to simplify our class component Navbar.
-We kept the basic navbar elements, as well as the submission form and its handler functions.
 ```js
 class NavBar extends React.Component {